OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Evaluation

 Table \ref{tab:verillogeval} presents the results on the VerilogEval benchmark.
 To ensure fairness, we did not utilize the self-reflection feature for this comparison and generated code in a single attempt, like other models.
 The models compared include closed-source commercial LLMs such as GPT-3.5/GPT-4, Claude3-Haiku/Sonnet/Opus, general open-source code models ~\cite{deepseek, qwen}, and models customized for RTL code generation ~\cite{chipnemo, verilogeval, rtlcoder, betterv, multi}.

-In the VerilogEval benchmark ~\cite{verilogeval}, for pass@1 in Human and Machine categories, \origen achieves 76.1\% and 51.4\% respectively.
-It outperforms remarkably all other alternatives designed for RTL code generation, for example, compared to the best-performed fully open-source RTLCoder~\cite{rtlcoder}, \origen surpasses it by 9.8\% in Human benchmark.
-When compared with commercial closed-source models, \origen also achieves excellent performance.
-It significantly surpasses GPT-4 of 2023 version, which was previously the widely compared baseline.
-Even when compared with the state-of-the-art models, \origen outperforms Claude3-Haiku/Sonnet, only slightly inferior to the current best models GPT-4 Turbo and Claude3-Opus by 3\% in Human benchmark.
-Moreover, as evident from Table \ref{tab:verillogeval}, it achieves the best performance on the Machine benchmark, remarkably outperforming other models including GPT-4 Turbo.
+In the VerilogEval benchmark ~\cite{verilogeval}, \origen achieves pass@1 scores of 54.4\% in the Human category and 74.1\% in the Machine category, outperforming remarkably all other alternatives designed for RTL code generation.
+For instance, compared to the best-performing fully open-source RTLCoder~\cite{rtlcoder}, \origen surpasses it by 12.8\% on the Human benchmark.
+Additionally, compared to commercial closed-source models, \origen demonstrates exceptional performance.
+It significantly outperforms GPT-4 (2023), which was previously considered a key benchmark.
+Furthermore, it exceeds the teacher model Claude3-Haiku, underscoring the effectiveness of filtering and self-reflection in code augmentation.

+Among the state-of-the-art models, \origen outperforms Claude3-Haiku/Sonnet across all metrics and surpasses GPT-4 Turbo in the pass@1 metric while being only slightly inferior to Claude3-Opus by less than 1\% on the Human benchmark pass@1 metric.
+Moreover, as shown in Table \ref{tab:verillogeval}, it achieves the best performance on the Machine benchmark, notably outperforming other models including Claude3-Opus and GPT-4 Turbo.
+The performance gap between Human and Machine categories primarily stems from descriptions generated by GPT-3.5 for the Machine category.
+In contrast, \origen is trained on a vast amount of synthesized data, enabling it to excel with problems generated by LLMs.

+We also conduct experiments to investigate the relationship between dataset size and model performance, as depicted in Figure\ref{fig:dataset size}.
+The performance is evaluated using the pass@1 metric on VerilogEval Human.
+We examined dataset sizes ranging from 0 (representing the base model without fine-tuning) to approximately 180,000 samples (utilizing the entire fine-tuning dataset).

+The results demonstrate a clear positive correlation between dataset size and model performance.
+Starting from a pass@1 score of 31.7 for the base model, we observe a sharp initial increase to 43.2 with just 10k samples.
+This is followed by a more gradual but consistent improvement as the dataset size increases, eventually reaching a peak performance of 54.4 with the full dataset of 180k samples.
+Notably, the performance gains are not linear.
+The most substantial improvements occur in the early stages of data addition, with diminishing returns as the dataset size approaches its maximum.
+This pattern underscores the critical role of data quantity and diversity in model performance for further improvements beyond a certain scale.

-To prevent our model from over-fitting on the VerilogEval benchmark, we also conduct experiments on another benchmark designed for RTL code generation, RTLLM ~\cite{rtllm}.
+To prevent our model from over-fitting on the VerilogEval benchmark, another benchmark RTLLM ~\cite{rtllm} is also used to evaluate.
 Similar results are observed on RTLLM as shown in Table \ref{tab:verillogeval}, where \origen significantly outperforms other models, achieving performance comparable to GPT-4 Turbo and Claude3-Opus.

-In summary, \origen outperforms all non-commercial models remarkably in all metrics on both benchmarks.
+In summary, \origen significantly outperforms all non-commercial models across all metrics on both benchmarks and achieves comparable performance to the current state-of-the-art commercial closed-source models.